 What happens when plastic tubs are recycled?

-If you regularly have too much recycling for your box and sacks, or you don't have any containers, you can order extra equipment.
+If you regularly have too much recycling for your box and sacks, or you don't have any, you can collect them for free from most of our Information Service offices - please check this list to see which locations stock containment.

 I have more cardboard to recycle than usual, what should I do?